doctrine/dbal/docs/en/reference/types.rst

 type is specifically designed for MySQL and MariaDB, where it is mapped to the native ``ENUM`` type.
-For other database vendors, this type is mapped to a string field (``VARCHAR``) with the maximum length being the length of the longest value in the set.
+For other database vendors, this type is mapped to a string field (``VARCHAR``) with the maximum length being the length of the longest value in the set if none was configured.
 Values retrieved from the database are always converted to PHP's ``string`` type or ``null`` if no data is present.

 Binary string types
 ^^^^^^^^^^^^^^^^^^^